Hacker0x01/docs.hackerone.com/docs/programs/pagerduty-integration.md

 14. *(Optional)* Select any other events you want to trigger the webhook on.
 15. Click **Add webhook** to save the webhook.

-Each new and triaged report that has a high or critical severity will now create an incident on Pagerduty and page the appropriate teams based on your Pagerduty policies.
+Each new and triaged report that has a high or critical severity will now create an incident on PagerDuty and page the appropriate teams based on your PagerDuty policies.